 In Asia, neem and neem oil has been in use for medicinal purposes for thousands of years.
 In recent times however, it was introduced as a useful cure for various ailments to other areas like tropical America and Africa.

-Neem is now used in cosmetics, hygiene, face masks, lotions, sunscreens, soaps, shampoos, hair tonics, body creams, hand creams, mouth washes, toothpastes, emulsions, ointments, poultices and liniments.
+This is the reason why neem is popularly used in cosmetics products such as face masks, lotions, sunscreens, soaps, shampoos, hair tonics, body creams, hand creams, mouth washes, toothpastes, emulsions, ointments, poultices and liniments.

-Neem oil is also useful in agriculture.
-Products derived from neem can contribute to sustainable development and the resolution of pest control problems in agriculture.
+It's benefits are not just limited to skin and health in general, but neem is useful in agriculture too.
+Products derived from neem can contribute to sustainable development and the resolution of pest control problems in farming and agriculture.

-Neem is a fast-growing tree and it can reach a height of 15 to 20 meters.
-It is typically grown in tropical and semi-tropical regions.
+Neem is a fast-growing tree and it can reach a height of 15 to 20 meters with a life span of 150-200 years.
+It is typically grown in tropical and semi-tropical regions of South Asia.

-Neem is a small-to-medium sized evergreen tree.
-It has wide and spreading branches.
+Neem is a small-to-medium sized evergreen tree, with wide and spreading branches.
 It can tolerate high temperatures as well as poor or degraded soil conditions.

 The young leaves are reddish to purple, while the mature leaves are bright green in color.
 It has opposite and pinnate leaves.